thunder-project/thunder/README.md

 > scalable analysis of image and time series analysis in python

 Thunder is an ecosystem of tools for the analysis of image and time series data in Python.
 It provides data structures and algorithms for loading, processing, and analyzing these  data, and can be useful in a variety of domains, including neuroscience, medical imaging, video processing, and geospatial and climate analysis.
-It can be used locally, but also supports large-scale analysis through the distributed computing engine [Spark](https://github.com/apache/spark).
+It can be used locally, but also supports large-scale analysis through the distributed computing engine [`spark`](https://github.com/apache/spark).

-Thunder designed around modularity and composability — the core [`thunder`](https://github.com/thunder-project/thunder) package in this repository only defines common data structures and read/write patterns, and most functionality is broken out into several related packages.
+Thunder is designed around modularity and composability — the core `thunder` package, in this repository, only defines common data structures and read/write patterns, and most functionality is broken out into several related packages.
 Each one is independently versioned, with its own GitHub repository for organizing issues and contributions.

-This readme provides an overview of the core `thunder` packages, its data types, and methods for loading and saving.
+This readme provides an overview of the core `thunder` package, its data types, and methods for loading and saving.
 Tutorials, detailed API documentation, and info about all associated packages can be found at the [documentation site](http://thunder-project.org/thunder-docs).

 ## install